-Indian evangelization by Jesuits and Sisters of St. Francis of Penance and Christian
+Records from St. Francis Mission and School and KINI Radio in South Dakota, pertaining to Brulé Indian evangelization by Jesuits and Sisters of St. Francis of Penance

 ST. FRANCIS MISSION DIGITAL IMAGE COLLECTION

-Selected online images from the St. Francis Mission
+Selected online images from the St. Francis Mission Records.

-ST. JOSEPH'S INDIAN INDUSTRIAL SCHOOL ORAL HISTORY COLLECTION, 1991-1995, n.d., 0.5 feet.
+ST. JOSEPH'S INDIAN INDUSTRIAL SCHOOL ORAL HISTORY COLLECTION, 1991-1995, n.d., 0.5 foot.

 Recordings regarding St. Joseph's Indian Industrial School, a Catholic mission school in Wisconsin.
 Respondents were former students--Menominee and Potawatomi Indians--and